 TAKE A CLOSER LOOK

-How many spreadsheets are involved in company reporting processes?
+How many spreadsheets are involved in company

 Your answers may reveal that some ostensibly automated operations actually involve manual processes with weak controls.
 Numerous public companies made such discoveries during Sarbanes-Oxley compliance examinations, and similar inefficiencies may also exist in private entities’ reporting processes.
 XBRL-based standardization can help CPAs serving or employed by any organization analyze business information to guide CPAs’, investors’ and management’s decisions.